High Maternal Mortality Rates for Black Moms Still a Mystery

 About

-Belle Taylor-McGhee is a media and public policy professional, reproductive justice advocate and writer.
-She is a member of the OCs OTC national steering committee working to advance an over-the-counter birth control pill in the U.S.
+Belle Taylor-McGhee is a writer, media and public policy professional, and former member of the national steering committee that successfully worked to advance the first-ever over-the-counter birth control pill in the U.S.